abbreviatedman/react-monorepo/03-intermediate-react/3c-children/assignment/directions.md

 5. Import the `Navbar` component in your `App` component.
 6. Add the `Navbar` component as a child of the `div` element.
 7. **In the App component's return**, place navigation links as children to the `Navbar` component, using `a` elements with `href` attributes set to `#home`, `#about`, and `#contact`.
 8. Add some placeholder content below the `Navbar` to ensure it's rendering correctly.
-It should show your placeholder content below the a navbar with the title "Star Wars Data App" and the links.
+It should show your placeholder content below the navbar with the title "Star Wars Data App" and the links.

 **Check:** Verify that the `Navbar` with links is displayed at the top of your app, and the links are styled correctly.
 Then remove the placeholder content.